zuohouwei/codestyle/README.md

-# E.S.R.Labs C++ Code Style
+# ESR Labs C++ Code Style
 Code style is a matter of personal taste and discussions about it tend to become emotional.
-In order to prevent religious wars, we define an E.S.R.Labs set of style rules.
+In order to prevent religious wars, we define an ESR Labs set of style rules.

 ## Table of Contents
 * [General](docs/General.md)